 In NYC’s fast-paced market, it pays to know at a glance which listings are worth an offer and which aren’t.
 Move too slow, and you may lose a great apartment to another buyer.
+But evaluating a property isn’t just about deciding if it’s worth an offer or not.
+It is also about determining how much to offer, whether something in the apartment is a dealbreaker, and what could be used to negotiate a lower price.
 It’s simply the way it is here and something new arrivals would do well to learn quickly.
-But evaluating a property isn’t just about deciding if it’s worth an offer or not.
-It’s also about deciding how much to offer, whether something in the apartment is a dealbreaker, and what could be used to negotiate a lower price.

-To aid you in this, we’ve compiled a shortlist of questions to ask yourself as you walk through a listing during a private showing or open house.
+We’ve compiled a shortlist of questions to ask yourself as you walk through a listing during a private showing or open house to aid you in this.

 1. Does it have a good flow?1.
 Does it have a good flow?

-Try to get your hands on the floorplan of the home before you arrive.
+Try to get your hands on the home’s floorplan before you arrive.
 You can quickly eliminate a lot of properties with unusual layouts this way.
 Also, ask about which walls are loadbearing?
-Knowing this can tell you which walls can be taken down during a remodel with building approval, of course.
-For apartments that have gone through a recent renovation, check the building’s alteration agreement to see if they only allow a set number of renovations per year, in case you would like to make additional renovations.
+Knowing this can tell you which walls you can take down during a remodel with building approval.
+For apartments that have gone through a recent renovation, check the building’s alteration agreement to see if they only allow a set number of renovations per year if you want to attempt additional renovations.

 2. Are the ceilings too low?2.
 Are the ceilings too low?

-Ceiling height can affect a home’s value, especially when it comes to resales.
+Ceiling height can affect a home’s value, especially regarding resales.
 For this reason, many remodeled or newly developed high-end properties have had their ceiling heights raised to ten feet or more.
 While many prewar apartments tend to have eight-foot ceilings, don’t be surprised if you see the legal minimum height of 7ft 6in.
 In the case of a concrete ceiling, there isn’t much you can do about that.
 What you see is what you get.

 3. Does it have good light?3.
 Does it have good light?